hani-kristiansson/DaycareSystem/README.md

 - Manage children's attendance
 - Manage children's schedules (update drop-off and pick-up times)
 - Add and remove children from the system
-- Create and manage departments
+- Create and manage group
-- Move children between departments
+- Move children between groups
 - Send general, group-specific, and personal information to guardians

 Parents: